MikeHopley/ftl-ships-strategy/index.md

 Sector 1 distress beacons are worth visiting.
 Even without blue options, distress beacons can give crew, and are safer on average.
 The Boarding Drone also has a low-scrap blue option.

 You also have good blue options from the teleporter and Defence Drone, but they apply to [the same event](https://ftl.fandom.com/wiki/Small_Asteroid_Belt_Distress_Beacon).
 The drone is typically better, but risks system damage with a fire; and the teleporter gives a 50% chance of crew.
 Therefore choose teleporter unless you already got some non-Mantis crew.

-### Balance Mod

-Piloting-2 is 25 scrap instead of 20, so maybe take engines-3 first.
-System Repair Drones only cost 20 scrap, so you can afford one immediately.

-Auto-assaults no longer appear in sector 1, so the boarding drone can kill 95% of automated ships there.

 ## Mantis C